dataPulverizer/KernelMatrixBenchmark/README.md

 ### Implementations

 Efforts were made to avoid non standard libraries while implementing these kernel functions.
-There are a number of reasons for this, firstly it’s easy for a reader to install the language, copy the code and run it locally if they don’t have to install any external languages.
-Secondly since these languages are relatively new, packages outside the standard libraries can go extinct so avoiding external libraries keeps this information relevant – you can come back at anytime and run the code in the same languages and everything should still work, thirdly it is more transparent and shows how the language works.

-Following are code snippets showing these in the different languages and the optimized versions of the code were developed with help from each of the programming communities.
+The reasons for this are:

+* Making it easy for a reader after installing the language to copy and run the code.
+Having to install external libraries can be a bit of a "faff".
+* Packages outside standard libraries can go extinct so avoiding external libraries keeps the article and code relevant.
+* It's completely transparent and shows how each language works.

+#### Chapel

-Chapel uses a `forall` loop which parallelizes the code over threads.
-Also C pointers to each vector is used rather than the default array notation and `guided` iteration over the indexes:
+Chapel uses a `forall` loop to parallelizes the code over threads.
+Also C pointers to each item is used rather than the default array notation and `guided` iteration over the indexes:

 ```
 //Chapel